- ICH GCP

 Time Frame: immediately following intervention

-the change in minimum lumen area following IVL treatment measured in mm2 by intravenous ultrasound
+to observe an increase in the minimum lumen area following IVL treatment measured in mm2 by intravenous ultrasound

 immediately following intervention